 Ask any parent what they want for their children and you'll invariably get the same answer: a better life than they had.
 A better job, a nicer house, a healthy family, happy children.
 And most see education as the path for getting there.

-This week more than 50 million kids across the U.S. are preparing to head back to school, filled with excitement, expectation and promise.
-But that morning bell will not ring for more than 260 million school-aged children and youth around the world.
+Yet, while more than 50 million kids across the U.S. are back in school, filled with excitement, expectation and promise, that morning bell does not ring for more than 260 million school-aged children and youth around the world.
 Yet they are just as hungry to learn and their parents are just as determined to give them that better life.
 Their stumbling block is money.

 Though elementary school is technically free and compulsory in most countries, government resources are often too strained to follow through.
 As a result, families may be required to pay fees for supplies and other necessities.
 Others turn to the low-cost private schools that spring up to fill the gap.
 But many parents simply cannot afford to send their children to school.